zognin/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bookmark: **Note:**

-The search is case insensitive.
+* The search is case insensitive.

-There must be 1 or more search arguments.
+* There must be 1 or more search arguments.

-Partial search will be allowed.
-For example, <code>find client n/Al</code> can show clients with names like Alice and Alex.
+* Partial search will be allowed. <br> e.g. <code>find client n/Al</code> can show clients with names like Alice and Alex.

 </div>

 Examples:
 * `find client n/al` Find clients with names matching 'al'.
-E.g. Alex, Alice, Al
+E.g. Alex, Alice, Al.
-* `find client n/al p/984` Find clients with names matching ‘al’ and phone numbers matching ‘984’
+* `find client n/al p/984` Find clients with names matching ‘al’ and phone numbers matching ‘984’.
-* `find client v/y m/1y` Find all clients who are vaccinated and whose memberships are expiring in 1 year or less
+* `find client v/y m/1y` Find all clients who are vaccinated and whose memberships are expiring in 1 year or less.

 ### Listing all clients `list`